 Upper School – Key Stage 3 & 4

 At the end of Year 7, pupils move into one of our Year 8/9 classes based on their cognitive and emotional development.
 The move from Year 7 to Year 8/9 is done over the final summer half term in a gradual manner to ensure a smooth, stress-free transition.
 The Year 8/9 pupils are then encouraged to develop and consolidate their key skills in core subjects and are also offered opportunities to extend their knowledge in other areas of the curriculum.

 Students in Year 8/9 study a common curriculum and this is underpinned by our therapeutic approach.
 Timetables are individually tailored to groups and classroom based learning is supported by hands on vocational learning.
-All students access English, Maths, Science, PE, Art, Catering, ICT, PSHEE & Careers, RE and Geography.
-These subjects are enriched through Life Skills, Outdoor Education and Forest School.
+All students access English, Maths, Science, PE, Art, Catering, ICT, PSHEE & Careers, and Humanities.
+These subjects are enriched through Outdoor Education and Bushcraft.
 Utilising this approach ensures the continued social and emotional development of all pupils which we view as equally important to academic achievement.

 As pupils approach the end of Key Stage 3 they select their options for Year 10 and create their own personalised learning curriculum.
 These are tailored to their interests and career ambitions.
 Courses tend to last one year and are reviewed at the end of the academic year to provide optimum opportunity to gain further accreditation.

 Social, moral, spiritual and cultural (SMSC) aspects of learning and social and emotional aspects of learning (SEAL) are incorporated into planning across the curriculum as well as issues being addressed directly in the PSHE programme.
 The Grange actively promotes British Values and takes all opportunities to actively promote democracy, the rule of law, individual liberty and mutual respect for and tolerance of those with different faiths and beliefs and for those without faith.

 Personalised Learning Curriculum (Key Stage 4)

-In Years 10 and 11, students study a core curriculum of Careers, English, ICT, Maths, PSHEE and Science which is supported by their optional subjects.
+In Years 10 and 11, students study a core curriculum of Careers, English, Maths, PSHEE and Science which is supported by their optional subjects.